Isabella-Mitchell/gather-recipe-website/TESTING.md

 * I've tested trying to access this page as a logged out user.
 I was not able to.
 I was redirected and flash message appeared informing me I did not have permission.
 * I've tested trying to access this page as a different logged in user.
 I was not able to.
 I was redirected and flash message appeared informing me I did not have permission.
 * I've tested editing the recipe ID in the URL.
 I was redirected back to the Find Recipes page.
+* I've tested favouriting a recipe, and then deleting the recipe.
+The favourite was also deleted.

 ## Favourite Recipes